bkahlerventer/zk/README.md

 Need to use more optimal cluster protocol for LAN/WAN such as JGroups

 ## Storage mechanism
-Need to use more optimal storage mechanism such as Apache Lucene, or external sources like Cassandra, etcd, etc.
+Start with Jackson but we need a better storage mechanism such as Apache Lucene, or specialised external resource like Cassandra, etcd, etc.

 ## Zookeeper Protocol
 http://www.arinkverma.in/2013/05/understanding-zookeeper-protocols.html